AlexBryner/lightningStreamer/README.md

 # Deprecated.
 Archived.

-## You should not use this for anything--use the new lightning:empApi (winter19 release).
+## The new lightning:empApi (winter19 release) is the best way to stream events within Lightning Experience and Mobile, but is not yet supported in communities.